NicolasBizzozzero/fforest/README.md

 * Round floating values with https://stackoverflow.com/a/1317578
 * Add the --max-instances-at-once parameter, which force some functions which loads entire databases in memory to only loads a precise amount of instances at once.
 * Clean all the non-main entry points documentation inside the entry_points_documentation.xml file.
+* The code inside the args_cleaner.py module is working but is very ugly and thus, difficult to maintain.
+A better idea is welcome.

 ## Acknowledgments
 I would like to thanks the <a href="http://lfi.lip6.fr/web/">LFI team</a> from the <a href="https://www.lip6.fr/">LIP6 laboratory</a>, and specifically <a href="http://webia.lip6.fr/~marsala/christophe/Accueil.html">Mr. Marsala Christophe</a>, for helping me during the entire duration of my internship, and for offering me the knowledge and resources needed to build this software.